iScOp-uniovi/Paper_ASOC_Gil-Gala_2026/data/README.md

 data/
 ├── README.md
 ├── SchneiderInstancesTraining.zip
+├── SchneiderInstancesTest.zip
+├── SchneiderInstancesTraining_FAIR.zip
-└── SchneiderInstancesTest.zip
+└── SchneiderInstancesTest_FAIR.zip
 ```

-Each ZIP file contains plain-text EVRP instances in Schneider format.

 ---

 ## 📦 Dataset Files

+### Original instance archives

-### `SchneiderInstancesTraining.zip`
+#### `SchneiderInstancesTraining.zip`

-This archive contains the training set used to evolve and tune the routing policies.
+Original archive containing the training instances used during the learning/evolutionary phase.

 - Number of instance files: **47**
-- Instance families:
-  - `c*` → clustered customer distribution
-  - `r*` → random customer distribution
-  - `rc*` → mixed random-clustered customer distribution
-- Instance types:
-  - `*_21.txt` → full-size Schneider EVRP instances
+- Format: Schneider EVRP plain-text instance files (`*.txt`)
-  - `*C5.txt`, `*C10.txt`, `*C15.txt` → reduced-size instances with 5, 10 or 15 customers

-### `SchneiderInstancesTest.zip`
+#### `SchneiderInstancesTest.zip`

-This archive contains the independent test set used to assess the final performance of the evolved routing policies.
+Original archive containing the independent test instances used for the final experimental evaluation.

 - Number of instance files: **45**
-- Instance families:
+- Format: Schneider EVRP plain-text instance files (`*.txt`)

+These original archives are preserved unchanged as the source instance files.

+---

+### FAIR-enhanced instance archives

+#### `SchneiderInstancesTraining_FAIR.zip`

+FAIR-enhanced version of `SchneiderInstancesTraining.zip`.

+It contains:
+- the original Schneider-format `.txt` instance files;
+- open-format CSV versions of the node tables and parameter tables;
+- a `ReadMe_*_data_structure.txt` file describing the structure of the data;
+- a `CHECKSUMS.txt` file with SHA-256 checksums;
+- an internal `README.md`.

+#### `SchneiderInstancesTest_FAIR.zip`

+FAIR-enhanced version of `SchneiderInstancesTest.zip`.

+It contains:
+- the original Schneider-format `.txt` instance files;
+- open-format CSV versions of the node tables and parameter tables;
+- a `ReadMe_*_data_structure.txt` file describing the structure of the data;
+- a `CHECKSUMS.txt` file with SHA-256 checksums;
+- an internal `README.md`.

+---

+## 🧬 Instance Families

+Both training and test archives include Schneider EVRP instances from the following families:

 - `c*` → clustered customer distribution
 - `r*` → random customer distribution
 - `rc*` → mixed random-clustered customer distribution

-- Instance types:
+Instance types include:

 - `*_21.txt` → full-size Schneider EVRP instances
 - `*C5.txt`, `*C10.txt`, `*C15.txt` → reduced-size instances with 5, 10 or 15 customers

 ---

 ## 🔍 Instance Format

-Each instance file is a plain-text file describing an EVRP instance.
+Each original instance file is a plain-text file describing an EVRP instance.
 The first part of the file contains the list of depots, charging stations and customers.

 The columns are: